Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 Next assume that

-is such that $\De$ is noncompact but has only finitely many vertices.
+is such that $\De$ is noncompact but has only f\/initely many vertices.
 Let

-be projection onto the first component.
+be projection onto the f\/irst component.
 Choose $N\in\R$ such that all of the vertices of $\De$ are in the region $\pi_1^{-1}([-N,N])$.
-The set $\De \cap \pi_1^{-1}([-N-1, N+1])$ is a polygonal subset of $\R^2$ but the corners which intersect $\ell_{N+1}\cup\ell_{-N-1}$ may not satisfy the Delzant condition.
+The set $\De \cap \pi_1^{-1}([-N-1, N+1])$ is a polygon but the corners which intersect $\ell_{N+1}\cup\ell_{-N-1}$ may not satisfy the Delzant condition.
 By~\cite[Remark 23]{PePRS2013} we may change the set on arbitrarily small neighborhoods of these corners to produce a new compact polygon, $\De'$, which is equal to $\De \cap \pi_1^{-1}([-N-1, N+1])$ outside of those small neighborhoods and has only Delzant corners inside of those neighborhoods.
 Thus,